The following is an edited excerpt from the first book of minutes of our church.

 The people that make up this body have been on mission since the church’s inception.
 We’ve helped to grow disciples through local teaching ministries and through planting churches locally and globally.
 We have been on global mission trips to Europe, Asia and South America.
 We have led small groups, bible studies, and prayer meetings.
 We have chaperoned Student Ministry trips, gathered supplies for disasters and cooked food for the masses.
 Some members joined us when they moved here to go to seminary others have been born and raised right here on the West Bank.

-FBC Westwego seeks to Magnify God, Ministry to Others and Make Disciples.
+FBC Westwego seeks to Magnify God, Minister to Others and Make Disciples.
 With that goal in mind we look forward to many more years of introducing people to the Gospel of Jesus Christ and teaching them to observe the things he commanded while we endeavor to love God with all our heart, soul, mind and strength and love our neighbor as ourselves.